-Both floors house the library's print, video and audio resources, which have been carefully chosen by campus faculty and librarians to support Brandywine course assignments.
+Both floors house the library's various collections, which have been carefully chosen by campus faculty and librarians to support Brandywine course assignments.
 The library's University-wide online catalog and electronic databases offer access to millions of books and thousands of full text research articles via 90 computer workstations in the computer lab areas.
-Wireless computer access is available throughout the library.
-If you have questions or need assistance, ask for help at the Vairo Library reference desk or contact a library staff member .
+Penn State Wi-Fi is available to students, faculty and staff, and free AT&T is available to all other patrons

 In addition, the library has expanded to include a browsing collection of popular nonfiction and fiction books, a developing board game collection, and an ever-expending graphic novel and comic book collection.